-The Department of Education issued Guidelines for developing a School Substance Use Policy to all primary and post-primary schools in 2002.
+The Department of Education issued Guidelines for developing a School Substance Use Policy to all primary and post-primary schools.

 The HSE’s Alcohol Programme published Alcohol and Drugs: A Parent’s Guide in 2018.
 It was written specifically for parents and includes insights directly from young people.
 The Guide has advice on topics such as getting the conversation started, how to stay close to your child and help them to resist pressure from their friends and the media, how to set boundaries and further practical advice and helpful tips.
 There are also several resources related to young people and alcohol for parents on the HSE’s website.

 The HSE also run the website drugs.ie which offers free information and resources about substance misuse.
 It includes information specifically for parents/carers about young people.

 Promoting Health in the Youth Sector – A Practice Manual is a manual which aims to introduce those working with young people to good practice in health promotion.
 It targets youth workers working in the area of health but is designed to be used by anyone working with young people with an understanding and appreciation of youth health.

 A Mental Health Resource for Youth Workers and Volunteers (2011) was published by Jigsaw (previously Headstrong) in association with belongTo, Foróige and ReachOut.com.
 This resource helps youth workers and volunteers to understand more about mental health and how young people can best be supported.